ibm-cloud-docs/openshift/openshift_secure.md

 - **Access:** When you set up multiple projects, you must configure proper RBAC policies for each project to ensure resource isolation.
 RBAC policies are complex and require in-depth Kubernetes knowledge.
 - **Privileged pods:** If one tenant in a multi-tenant cluster requires to run privileged pods, this pod can access other projects in the cluster or damage the shared compute host.
 Controlling privileged pods is a complex task that requires effort and deep technical expertise.
 Use [security context constraints (SCCs)](/docs/openshift?topic=openshift-openshift_scc#oc_sccs) to control what resources your tenants can deploy in the cluster.
-- **Network policies:** Because your worker nodes are connected to the same private network, you must make sure that you have strict firewall policies in place to prevent pods from accessing pods in other namespaces.
+- **Network policies:** Because your worker nodes are connected to the same private network, you must make sure that you have strict network policies in place to prevent pods from accessing pods in other namespaces.
 - **Compute resource limitation:** To ensure that every team has the necessary resources to deploy services and run apps in the cluster, you must set up [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) for every namespace.
 Resource quotas determine the deployment constraints for a project, such as the number of Kubernetes resources that you can deploy, and the amount of CPU and memory that can be consumed by those resources.
 After you set a quota, users must include resource requests and limits in their deployments.
 - **Shared cluster resources:** If you run multiple tenants in one cluster, some cluster resources, such as the  {{site.data.keyword.openshiftshort}} router, Ingress application load balancer (ALB) or available portable IP addresses are shared across tenants.
 Smaller services might have a hard time using shared resources if they must compete against large services in the cluster.
 - **Updates:** You can run one {{site.data.keyword.openshiftshort}} API version at a time only.
 All apps that run in a cluster must comply with the current {{site.data.keyword.openshiftshort}} API version independent of the team that owns the app.
 When you want to update a cluster, you must ensure that all teams are ready to switch to a new {{site.data.keyword.openshiftshort}} API version and that apps are updated accordingly.
 This also means that individual teams have less control over the {{site.data.keyword.openshiftshort}} API version they want to run.